moneycle/moneycle.github.io/_posts/2015-09-17-comparing-target-date-fund-glide-paths.markdown

 to equities then BlackRock would also have close to a 90% equity position at the beginning too so consider that when looking at the graph.

-Most funds have finished there glide paths within 7 years but T. Rowe Price continues the glide down for 30 years.
+Most funds have finished their glide paths within 7 years but T. Rowe Price continues the glide down for 30 years.

 ## General Thoughts